Excalibur-SLE/Excalibur-SLE.github.io/workshop1.md

 layout: default
 ---

-## Workshop on "Software Engineering" 14-15 July 2020
+## Workshop on "Software Engineering"

 Getting scientific applications ready for exascale is a huge undertaking.
 Very few of today’s codes can take full advantage of